erszcz/msc-thesis/dfly-multiboot.md

 booting strategy, i.e. all changes done to the kernel had to be backwards compatible with `dloader` (the native DragonFly BSD bootloader), so as not to break the already existing boot path.
-The work also demonstrates changes necessary to GRUB to make GRUB load the DragonFly BSD kernel.
+The work also demonstrates changes needed in GRUB to make it load the DragonFly BSD kernel.
 These changes are now part of the official GRUB code[^ft:grub-commit].
 The following topics are elaborated on in the next sections: